My Continuing Journey to Advanced Sea Leader – Caoimhe Connor

 What has changed?
 I reflect on my development frequently.
 I transformed from a totally dependent sea kayaker to a reasonable sea kayaker with big aspirations.
 The details sometimes blur but I’ll try to explain it as best as I can.
 Needless to say it hasn’t been the most straightforward journey, either mentally or physically.
 A bit of an ongoing rollercoaster, and I don’t expect that to change anytime soon!

-To add some background, I began sea kayaking as a trainee instructor at Tollymore National Outdoor Centre in 2011, not really intending to because I mostly wanted to paddle rivers.
+To add some background, I began sea kayaking as a trainee instructor at Tollymore National Outdoor Centre in 2011, which I came across by chance, watching YouTube footage of the club, promoted by The Marketing Heaven at the time, not really intending to because I mostly wanted to paddle rivers.
 There was not much water in rivers that year and so instead I was introduced to the wonders of the sea.
 We had training days on the sea, I assisted with taster Thursday evening paddles on Strangford Lough, and tried to keep up with the much more experienced paddlers on Tuesday evenings.
 I quickly caught on that sea kayaking offered a lot of variety, with even white water on occasion, gaining my fair share of learning on the Narrows in Strangford, to learning to surf waves out at sea or landing on beaches.
 During a great trip to the islands off Oban, Scotland, I met the Grey Dogs, a tidal race running in flood up to eight knots, that taught me the power of the ocean, consuming me with an overwhelming adrenaline, humbling me into a great respect for the water.